Robert Holmes (Royal Navy officer): The second African expedition

 The objectives of the famous 1664 Guinea expedition are unclear.
-Although Holmes was charged with exceeding his orders by capturing Dutch forts and ships there, Coventry talks of a "game" that was to be started there, which can only mean an Anglo-Dutch war (Bath MSS.
-CII, ff.
-3-13).
-Holmes's orders, again drafted by Coventry and signed by James, were to 'promote the Interests of the Royall Company' in HMS Jersey and to 'kill, take, sink or destroy such as shall oppose you' (Bath MSS.
-XCV, ff.3-5) - especially the Goulden Lyon of Flushing, a Dutch West India Company ship that had given the English a lot of trouble.
+Although Holmes was charged with exceeding his orders by capturing Dutch forts and ships there, Coventry talks of a "game" that was to be started there, which can only mean an Anglo-Dutch war.

+Holmes's orders, again drafted by Coventry and signed by James, were to sail to the Gambia in HMS Jersey and to assist Captain Ladd of the Katherin to 'promote the Interests of the Royall Company' and to 'kill, take, sink or destroy such as shall oppose you' - especially the Goulden Lyon of Flushing, a Dutch West India Company ship, and her sister ship Christiana, that had given the English a lot of trouble.

 The reason for the charges against Holmes was that his success exceeded even the most unreasonable expectations, and that he was, diplomatically, a convenient scapegoat (a fact of which he seems to have been aware).

-In sight of the Dutch base at Gorée he took the West Indiaman Brill on 27 December 1663.
-Stirring up the Portuguese, Africans, and even such Dutch merchants as had a grudge against the WIC, he sank 2 ships and captured 2 others under the guns of Gorée (22 January 1664), and the next day took possession of the fort itself.
-On 28 March, in a tactically cunning action, he took Goulden Lyon meanwhile named Walcheren (taken into the Royal Navy as a fourth-rate).
+In sight of the Dutch base at Gorée, he took the West Indiaman Brill on 27 December 1663.
+Stirring up the Portuguese, Africans, and even such Dutch merchants as had a grudge against the West India Company, he sank two ships and captured two others under the guns of Gorée (22 January 1664), and the next day took possession of the fort itself.